Study with us

 To draw down your annual allocation, the treasurer of the club must contact the CCRFC treasurer and request the funds.
-These will be paid into the bank account detailed on the annual application form.
+These will be paid into the bank account detailed in the annual application form.
 Unless requested otherwise, 50% of the allocation will be paid at a time.

 To obtain an annual allocation from the CCRFC you must maintain and produce annual accounts and a budget for the year ahead.
 Please read this guidance note for club treasurers and senior treasurers.

-Financial support for sporting activities at University level or national level, may also be granted by the College's Small Grants committee.
+Financial support for sporting activities at University level or national level may also be granted by the College's Small Grants committee.